Pachena Bay: Cascadia earthquake

 Before the mid-1980s, scientists were not certain that British Columbia had ever seen the kind of massive subduction earthquake that wreaks maximum havoc on land and causes tsunamis.

 Fragments of wood preserved in the soil tell of coastal marshes destroyed by a tsunami.
 The excavation of a marsh reveals another layer of the same plant material, separated by a layer of sand.
 Tsunamis wash massive amounts of sand ashore, covering a marsh, which slowly builds up again.
 The deeper they dig, the more layers scientists find.

 Thanks in part to oral and written accounts, we now know that such an earthquake took place off the coast of Vancouver Island, rupturing a subduction fault all the way to northern California.
 What's more, we can actually pinpoint the date, year and time: 26 January 1700, 9 p.m.
 Pacific Time.

 These sources were key to understanding that massive subduction earthquakes have struck this coast every 250 to 850 years.

 “A tsunami struck Kuwagasaki around midnight….water destroyed 13 houses outright and set off fires that destroyed 20 more,” according to one document.
 The tsunami also caused a shipwreck and damaged rice stores.

 Using wave heights and arrival times recorded by the Japanese, tsunami scientists and seismologists worked backward, concluding that the tsunami originated with a magnitude 8.7–9.2 earthquake off the coast of Vancouver Island.

-Japanese history aligns perfectly with what we now know about subduction earthquakes and stories that generations of Indigenous people on Vancouver Island have passed on through generations.
+Japanese history aligns with what we now know about subduction earthquakes and stories that generations of Indigenous people on Vancouver Island have passed on through generations.

 “They had practically no way or time to try to save themselves,” said one storyteller.
 “I think it was at nighttime that the land shook.
 I think a big wave smashed into the beach.
 The Pachena Bay people were lost.”

 “It began in the middle of the night, and shaking was so severe that it made people sick,” said another storyteller.
 “It threw down their houses and brought great masses of rock down from the mountains.”